Code of Student Conduct

 Participation in an educational exercise regarding academic integrity.

-Expulsion may be imposed in the most severe cases of academic misconduct.
-Expulsion is a recommendation that must be approved by the Provost and is the permanent separation of the student from the university, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that he or she should be approved for reinstatement at NC State.
-When expelled, the student shall no longer participate in any University-sponsored activity and will be trespassed from University premises.
+Expulsion may be imposed in the most severe cases of Academic Misconduct.
+Expulsion is a recommendation that must be approved by the Vice Chancellor and Dean of Academic and Student Affairs and is the permanent separation of the student from the university, unless at a later date the Chancellor concludes on the basis of the former student’s petition and any supportive documentation that they should be approved for reinstatement at NC State.
+When expelled, the student shall no longer participate in any University Program or Activity and will be trespassed from University Premises.
 A disciplinary file indicating expulsion will be maintained by the Office of Student Conduct on a permanent basis and will result in a permanent transcript notation.
 The student’s name will be included in the UNC system database for suspended/expelled students.
 Expulsion precludes enrollment at any UNC constituent institution.

 9.7 Additional Sanctions